 Virginia Household Water Quality Program

-With a grant from USDA Cooperative State Research, Extension and Education Service (CSREES; now NIFA), we have revitalized the program.
-In addition to getting the drinking water clinics going again, we have established the Virginia Master Well Owner Network (VAMWON) is a linked, capacity-building program.
-A group of Virginia Cooperative Extension educator/agents and screened volunteers trained in proper well construction and location, appropriate maintenance and protection of wells and springs, interpretation of water tests, and water treatment options.
+The Virginia Master Well Owner Network (VAMWON) is a linked, capacity-building program.
+A group of Virginia Cooperative Extension agents and volunteers are trained in proper well construction and location, maintenance and protection of wells and springs, interpretation of water analysis, and water treatment options.
 The network is an excellent resource for homeowners.
 If you rely on a private water supply, contact a Master Well Owner in your area with questions, or find out more about becoming involved as a volunteer.